 PM-B For construction equipment, this is our PM Service that includes an inspection and fluid top off and is completed once a year.
 Click here for an example PM-B checklist.

-PM-N For Compressed Natural Gas equipment/vehicles, this is our CNG inspection that is completed every 7,000 miles or once a year, whichever comes first, by our Oklahoma state certified Alternative Fuel Equipment technicians.
+PM-N For Compressed Natural Gas equipment/vehicles, this is our CNG inspection that is completed every 7,000 miles or every two year, whichever comes first, by our Oklahoma state certified Alternative Fuel Equipment technicians.
 Click here for an example PM-N checklist.

 PM-9 For construction equipment, this is Boom and Crane inspection that is completed once a year by a certified vendor.